 Accumulated plan benefits include benefits expected to be paid to (a) retired or terminated employees or their beneficiaries, (b) beneficiaries of employees who have died, and (c) present employees or their beneficiaries.
-The accumulated plan benefits as of December 31, 2019 and 2018 are based on census data as of those dates.
+The accumulated plan benefits as of December 31, 2020 and 2019 are based on census data as of those dates.
 Benefits payable upon retirement, death, disability or withdrawal are included to the extent they are deemed attributable to employee service rendered to the valuation date.

-The assumptions used to determine the actuarial present value of accumulated plan benefits as of December 31, 2019 and 2018, include rates of separation, retirement, disability, the Qualified
+2. Summary of significant accounting policies (continued)

-Beneficiary Ratio and the form of payment election which are based on actual employee experience.
+The actuarial present value of accumulated plan benefits is determined by the Plan's actuary, Aon.
+The amount results from applying actuarial assumptions to adjust the accumulated plan benefits to reflect the time value of money (through discounts for interest) and the probability of payment (by means of decrements such as for death, disability, withdrawal, or retirement) between the valuation date and the expected date of payment.
+The assumptions used to determine the actuarial present value of accumulated plan benefits as of December 31, 2020 and 2019, include rates of separation, retirement, disability, the Qualified Beneficiary Ratio and the form of payment election which are based on actual employee experience.

-The change in assumptions reflects an increase of \$13,736 due to the change in discount rate, a decrease of (\$4,690) due to the change in mortality rate and an increase of \$150 due to a change in the lump sum interest rate.
+The change in assumptions reflects an increase of \$5,606 due to the change in discount rate, a decrease of (\$512) due to the change in mortality rate, an increase of \$227 due to a change in the lump sum interest rate, a decrease of (\$3) due to experience study assumption changes and an increase of \$697 for expected timing of exit for prior year ESTP records.

+The mortality table used in determining the actuarial present value of accumulated plan benefits as of December 31, 2020 for employees and former employees is the Pri-2012 mortality study with blue collar adjustment projected generationally from 2012 with Scale MP-2020.
+For contingent survivors, the contingent survivor rates from the Pri-2012 mortality study with blue collar adjustment projected generationally from 2012 with Scale MP-2020 is used.
 The mortality table used in determining the actuarial present value of accumulated plan benefits as of December 31, 2019 is the Pri-2012 mortality study with blue collar adjustment projected generationally from 2012 with Scale MP-2019.
-The mortality table used in determining the actuarial present value of accumulated plan benefits as of December 31, 2018, is the Society of Actuaries RP-2014 amounts weighted, blue collar mortality for represented participants with MP-2018 generational projection scale.

-Interest assumptions of 3.42% and 4.42% were used to determine the actuarial present values of accumulated plan benefits at December 31, 2019 and 2018, respectively.
+Interest assumptions of 2.63% and 3.42% were used to determine the actuarial present values of accumulated plan benefits at December 31, 2020 and 2019, respectively.

-Interest assumptions of 4.40% and 4.60% were used to determine the lump sum value for participants electing a single lump sum at December 31, 2019 and 2018, respectively.
+Interest assumptions of 4.10% and 4.40% were used to determine the lump sum value for participants electing a single lump sum at December 31, 2020 and 2019, respectively.

 The foregoing actuarial assumptions are based on the presumption that the Plan will continue.
 Were the Plan to terminate, different actuarial assumptions and other factors might be applicable in determining the actuarial present value of accumulated plan benefits.
+Due to uncertainties inherent in the estimations and assumptions process, it is at least reasonably possible that certain changes in these estimates and assumptions could be material to the financial statements.